Frequently Asked Questions

 Q: In addition to art, is there anything the artist must provide?

 A: Yes.
 Artists must provide a statement about the exhibit/artist of 150-300 words.
 This will be displayed as interpretive signage near the artwork so viewers can read the statement(s) and understand what they are seeing.
 If you would like to include a picture with the statement you may, but this is not required.
-In addition, artists must provide text for a business-card size information panel to be placed near each piece in the exhibit, detailing: Title of work, medium (if applicable), artist (if the display involves more than one artist), and a note about the piece (if desired).
-Examples of such statements may be found at this link: https://drive.google.com/drive/folders/0BzzscBW6nUpnLVU3VFNKVmg1dkk?usp=sharing
+In addition, artists must provide text for a business-card size information panel to be placed near each piece in the exhibit, detailing: title of work, medium (if applicable), artist (if the display involves more than one artist), and a note about the piece (if desired).
+Examples of such statements may be found at this link: http://drive.google.com/drive/folders/0BzzscBW6nUpnLVU3VFNKVmg1dkk?usp=sharing

 Q: Is there anything to sign?